p-kostic/ShapeDetection-Amsterdammetje/README.md

   </p>

 **Edge Detection**
 Canny edge detection is used to produce an edge map of the previous step, with edges of width `1`.
 This is to facilitate a faster and more accurate Hough Transform.
 Our implementation is slightly adapted.
 Instead of using a gaussian blur before applying sobels, we use a bilateral filter with a fixed `σ = 80`.
-The `t`<sub>high</sub> argument is for our Canny Edge detectionm, which is determined by using Otsu’s method on the grayscale input image.
+The `t`<sub>high</sub> argument is for our Canny Edge detection, which is determined by using Otsu’s method on the grayscale input image.

 Example of Canny Edge detection with `q = 85` and `σ = 80`
 <p align="center">